-Firearms of all makes and types are susceptible to occasional malfunctioning due to a cartridge not feeding from the magazine to the chamber, or due to a cartridge or fired case not being extracted and ejected.
+Firearms of all makes and types are susceptible to occasional malfunctions resulting in a cartridge not feeding from the magazine to the chamber, or due to a cartridge or fired case not being extracted and ejected.

-To minimize the possibility of such occurrences the firearm user should:
+To minimize the possibility of such occurrences, the firearm user should:

 - -Use ammunition of the correct caliber and type which is loaded to U.S. Industry Specifications.
 Do not use cartridges that are deformed or cartridges that have been reloaded. - -Clean and lubricate the firearm in accordance with the instructions in this manual. - -Learn to correctly operate the bolt and how to properly load and empty the chamber and magazine. - -If the mechanism shows signs of not functioning correctly, or if a part is damaged or broken don't use the rifle.
-Have it inspected and repaired. - -Use only genuine RUGER® SCOUT RIFLE magazines and carefully load the magazine.
-Do not exceed the stated magazine capacity.
-(See "Loading the Magazine," p.
-14.) - -Do not attempt to force a cartridge into the chamber by pushing or striking the bolt handle.
-Rather, retract the bolt, eject the cartridge, and determine the cause of the problem. - -To minimize the probability of an unfired cartridge being jammed should it 'fall back' onto the magazine, remove the magazine before retracting the bolt.
-When extracting an unfired cartridge, tip the right side of the rifle towards the ground so that gravity will assist the cartridge to fall clear of the magazine well.
-Always retract the slide briskly whenever extracting a live cartridge.
-Take care to see that a cartridge is not forcibly ejected against a surface where the primer might be set off.
+Have it inspected and repaired.

-For most repairs we recommend that Ruger firearms be returned to the factory.
+For most repairs we recommend that Ruger guns be returned to the factory.
 However, if a firearm has a cartridge in it which cannot be removed, then it is a violation of Federal Regulations to ship that loaded firearm whether it be by U.S. Mail or by common carrier.
 Contact our Newport Customer Service Department at 336-949-5200.